eltociear/powerapps-docs.de-de/powerapps-docs/maker/canvas-apps/connections/connection-microsoft-translator.md

 | Name |Zeichenfolge |Nein | |

 ### <a name="texttospeech"></a>TextToSpeech
-Text in Sprache: Konvertiert einen angegebenen Text in Sprache als Audiostream im Wave-Format
+Text-zu-Sprache: Konvertiert einen angegebenen Text in Sprache als Audiostream im Wave-Format

 #### <a name="input-properties"></a>Eingabeeigenschaften